ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :param l: (int32) index of the layer
     :rtype: (int32) number of visible layers

+.. function:: Hierarchy.setEGroupRadius(self, l, groupRadius)

+    Set the group radius of an encoder (E).
+This is an integer in this case, it defines the second-stage inhibition to make representations distributed

+    :param l: (int32) index of the layer
+    :param groupRadius: (int32) value to set

+.. function:: Hierarchy.getEGroupRadius(self, l)

+    Get the group radius of an encoder (E).
+This is an integer in this case, it defines the second-stage inhibition to make representations distributed

+    :param l: (int32) index of the layer
+    :rtype: (int32) groupRadius

 .. function:: Hierarchy.setELR(self, l, lr)

-    Set the learning rate of an encoder (E).
-This is an integer in this case
+    Set the learning rate of an encoder (E)

     :param l: (int32) index of the layer
-    :param lr: (int32) value to set
+    :param lr: (float32) value to set

 .. function:: Hierarchy.getELR(self, l)

-    Get the learning rate of an encoder (E).
-This is an integer in this case
+    Get the learning rate of an encoder (E)

     :param l: (int32) index of the layer
-    :rtype: (int32) lr
+    :rtype: (float32) lr

+.. function:: Hierarchy.setDScale(self, l, scale)

+    Set the scale of a decoder (D).
+This determines how sensitive it is to roundoff

+    :param l: (int32) index of the layer
+    :param scale: (float32) value to set

+.. function:: Hierarchy.getDScale(self, l)

+    Get the learning rate of a decoder (D).
+This determines how sensitive it is to roundoff

+    :param l: (int32) index of the layer
+    :rtype: (float32) scale

 .. function:: Hierarchy.setDLR(self, l, lr)